zeyus/cds-visual-exam/assignment_3/README.md

 # Conclusion

 The model was able to achieve an accuracy of 75% on the test set, which is not bad, but it could have been better.
-Notably, something must have gone wrong with the training continuation, although the fine-tuned model was loaded correctly, the model training did not seem to continue, but given more epochs it's possible that the accuracy cloud have been improved.
+Notably, something must have gone wrong with the training continuation, although the fine-tuned model was loaded correctly, the model training did not seem to continue, but given more epochs it's possible that the accuracy could have been further improved.